Editor's Note: This blog post was originally posted on March 8th, 2018 and was updated on July 13th, 2018.

-A great civil construction contractor can build even greater things.
+A great contractor can build even greater things.
 One thing it can’t do, however, is work miracles or read minds.
 There’s a level of communication that must happen between you and your contractor to ensure a successful project.

 At the beginning and end of the day, your contractor is there to help solve your problems and fix what keeps you awake at night.